duttaprat/GPUCloud/README.md

 ## Sign up and login the genesiscloud

-[Sign-up](https://account.genesiscloud.com/signup/HX6DfDGFuxSn0sSmPmSKB) for Genesis Cloud and [login](https://account.genesiscloud.com/signin/tGu7mwKi5_f3naXxcomYy) your Genesis Cloud Account.
+[Sign-up](https://account.genesiscloud.com/signup/HX6DfDGFuxSn0sSmPmSKB) Genesis Cloud using your email address and [login](https://account.genesiscloud.com/signin/tGu7mwKi5_f3naXxcomYy) Genesis Cloud Account using your credentials.

 ## Create an instance for computation
+To compute your code using any instance do the following steps

+### Step 1.
+Add your credit card
 You can download the Anaconda installer either using `Terminal` or `manually from the website`.
 Follow the steps to download it manullay from [Anaconda Distribution Page](https://www.anaconda.com/products/individual).

 1. Go to the [Anaconda Distribution Page](https://www.anaconda.com/products/individual#linux) and click `Download`.